-Melbourne Centre for Commercial Law at the University of Melbourne
+Melbourne Law School at the University of Melbourne

 The University is committed to hosting events and activations on its campuses in a COVIDSafe way, in accord with government restrictions and guidelines.
 Some of our events are presented on campus, others online – be sure to check the details.
 Find out more about the University’s COVIDSafe plans